 - Ok, I said 5, but here's a bonus reason.
 The patterns are flexible - you want a different neckline, it's easy to make that happen.
 Longer or shorter sleeves?
 No problem.
 More length in the body?
 Go for it.
 I gave my Emma more body length, longer sleeves, and a shallower neckline.
 And that was on my first go!

 Pretty good stuff, eh?
-You can sign up here.
+Go ahead - sign up here.
 In the class you'll be knitting Emma, the cover design.
-Jenny and I have both knit Emma - Jenny's is in super bulky, and mine is in worsted.
-I'm ready to start another one and am drooling over these designs.
-If you took the Cocoknits Method Workshop with us before, have a look at these beauties.
-Which one do you think you'd like to do next?
+Jenny and I have both knit Emma - Jenny's is in super bulky, and here is mine in luxurious worsted weight Shibui Drift

 Madeline is a cute striped cardigan worked in sport weight for a nice light summer garment.
 I would probably go with Lunar and Twig, because I just can't get enough of that combination!